-- at least one course in mathematics courses (institutions may substitute satisfactory participation in ROTC, marching band, or armed forces experience.) - 3.
-College courses that are taken as electives to address course deficiencies in high school preparation and that are taken to meet minimum admission requirements effective fall, 1989, may not be used to meet the degree requirements specified in item 2 above. - 4.
+- 3. College courses that are taken as electives to address course deficiencies in high school preparation and that are taken to meet minimum admission requirements effective fall, 1989, may not be used to meet the degree requirements specified in item 2 above. - 4.
 Students studying for an associate of arts degree designed for transfer purposes shall be required to demonstrate proficiency in a foreign language equivalent to completion of one year of college level work.